Zongxin-Shen/Causally-Aware-Unsupervised-Feature-Selection-Learning-CAUSE-FS-/README.md

 -------------

 The code of the proposed CAUSE-FS can be found in the "CAUSE-FS" folder.
 Some explanations regrading the code are presented below:

-1.The file "CAUSE-FS" is the core part of our algorithm, which contains the details of the optimization.
+1. The file "CAUSE-FS" is the core part of our algorithm, which contains the details of the optimization.

-2.The file "InitPar" is used to initialize parameters.
+2. The file "InitPar" is used to initialize parameters.

-3.The file "CalcMeasure" is used to compute the performance metrics.
+3. The file "CalcMeasure" is used to compute the performance metrics.

 Demo
 -------------